E. Jean Carroll v. Donald J. Trump: Statement by Trump (October 2022)

-On October 12, 2022, Trump published a lengthy post on Truth Social against E. Jean Carroll, to which he attached a June 2019 photograph of her.
-Carroll would later successfully claim this post as defamatory in her lawsuit against him.
+On October 12, 2022, Trump published a post on Truth Social against E. Jean Carroll, to which he attached a June 2019 photograph of her.
+Carroll would later successfully claim this post as defamatory in her second lawsuit against him.

 This "Ms. Bergdorf Goodman" case is a complete con job ...
 I don't know this woman, have no idea who she is, other than it seems she got a picture of me many years ago, with her husband, shaking my hand on a reception line at a celebrity charity event.
 She completely made up a story that I met her at the doors of this crowded New York City Department Store and, within minutes, "swooned" her.
 It is a Hoax and a lie, just like all the other Hoaxes that have been played on me for the past seven years. ...
 She has no idea what day, what week, what month, what year, or what decade this so-called "event" supposedly took place.
 The reason she doesn't know is because it never happened, and she doesn't want to get caught up with details or facts that can be proven wrong.
 If you watch Anderson Cooper's interview with her, where she was promoting a really crummy book, you will see that it is a complete Scam.
 She changed her story from beginning to end, after the commercial break, to suit the purposes of CNN and Andy Cooper. ...
 For the record, E. Jean Carroll is not telling the truth, is a woman who I had nothing to do with, didn't know, and would have no interest in knowing her if I ever had the chance.